hamburml/docker-flow-letsencrypt/README.md

 When the image starts, the certbot.sh script runs and creates/renews the certificates.
 The script also combines the cert.pem, chain.pem and privkey.pem to a domainname.combined.pem file.
 This file is send via curl -i -XPUT to the proxy.
 The script is also symlinked in /etc/cron.daily and cron runs via supervisord.

+If you only want to test this image you should add ```-e CERTBOTMODE="staging"``` when creating the service to use the staging mode of letsencrypt.

 ## Usage

 ### Build